 Watching content with matching audio and text will allow you to immerse yourself into the Italian language, and you’ll be surprised by how much you’ll learn.
 I speak from direct experience: funziona! (it works!).

-This method is useful for any level, be you a beginner or more advanced.
+This method is useful for any level, whether you are a beginner or more advanced.
 If you’re just starting out, you may find it a bit overwhelming at first, but it will also force you to concentrate more.
 Don’t feel discouraged if you only understand 5% at the beginning, because that 5% will likely stay impressed on your memory.
 Plus, you can start with something you’ve already watched before.
-That way you already know the story and can solely concentrate on the Italian.
+That way you already know the story and can concentrate solely on the Italian.

 One thing that can be frustrating at times is that the subtitles are often imprecise.
 For example, in one of the early scenes of The Irishman where Frank (Robert De Niro) and Russell (Joe Pesci) meet, Frank tries to explain what is wrong with his truck: